JMU-CS/Finch-Tutorials/STEM-Day-2018/Bird Whispering.md

 Finch() = hermione # This is backwards!!!
 New variable names go on the right of the '='
 ```

-Notice also that we have a __comment__ on this line, which is English text following a point sign '#'.
+Notice also that we have a __comment__ on this line, which is English text following the hashtag symbol `#`.
 The purpose of this is to allow us add comments on what a line of code is doing so that we can more easily remember how the code worked later.
 It's always important to __document__ your code by adding comments.
 In the code below, we will often add comments to help explain what its doing.
+(If we did not proceed our explanations, written in english, with the `#`, then our program would have an error telling us that the english part is invalid python.)

 Finally, the last line of our program, which now reads